 Retrieving on-chain events

-• The difference between RPC events and blockchain events
+• The difference between JSON-RPC events and Blockchain events.

-The difference between RPC events and blockchain events
+The difference between JSON-RPC events and Blockchain events

 The other type of event emitted by Lisk is blockchain events.
 Such events cannot be directly subscribed to with the RPC protocol.
 Blockchain events are usually emitted at a modular level, during block execution and they reside in the event log.
 The event log keeps the blockchain events emitted from the latest set of blocks.
 Blockchain events can have information about a successful or failed transaction, among other information.
 For more information on events and events root, see LIP 65.